Employer of Record in Georgia

 As per Georgia’s employment laws, employment contracts can be drawn up in either a written or oral format.
 However, to ensure transparency and clarity of the terms of the employment, it is always advisable to execute written employment contracts.

-Although it is not standard practice, employers can run a basic, non-intrusive background check of the employees by requesting essential information such as criminal records, driving records, details of the previous employers as a reference, and credit checks.
+Although it is not standard practice, employers can run a basic, non-intrusive background check on the employees by requesting essential information such as criminal records, driving records, details of previous employers as a reference, and credit checks.

 Advantages of Hiring Contractors